uscoin/uscoin/README.md

-realcoin 0.1 BETA
+uscoin 0.1 BETA

 Copyright (c) 2009-2012 Bitcoin Developers
 Copyright (c) 2011-2012 Litecoin Developers
-Copyright (c) 2011-2013 RealCoin Developers Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
+Copyright (c) 2011-2013 USCoin Developers
+Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in